-Adapted and Reprinted with permission from Assessing Outcomes and Improving Achievement: Tips and tools for Using Rubrics, edited by Terrel L. Rhodes.
+Adapted and Reprinted with permission from Assessing Outcomes and Improving Achievement: Tips and tools for Using Rubries, edited by Terrel L. Rhodes.
 Copyright 2010 by the Association of American Colleges and Universities.
-Evaluators are encouraged to assign a zero to any work sample that does not meet level one performance.
-If a criterion is not meant to be a part of the assignment as indicated by the included prompt, then that trait will be marked N/A (not applicable).
+Evaluations are anonarged to assign a zero to any work sample that does not meet level one performance.
+If a criterion is not meant to be a part of the assignment as indicated by the included prompt, thou that trait will be marked N/A (not applicable).

-Writing 4 3 2 1 Includes considerations of Demonstrates a thorough understanding of context, audience, and purpose that is responsive to the assigned task(s) and focuses all elements of the work.
-Demonstrates adequate consideration of context, audience, and purpose and a clear focus on the assigned task(s).
-Demonstrates awareness of context, audience, purpose, and the assigned task(s).
+Writing 4 3 2 1 Context of and Purpose for Writing Includes considerations of audience, purpose, and the circumstances surrounding the writing task(s).
+Demonstrates a thorough Demonstrates adequate Demon- understanding of context, audience, and purpose consideration of context, audience, and context, that is responsive to the assigned task(s) and purpose and a clear focus on the audience focuses all elements of the work.
+Demonstrates adequate consideration of context, audience, and purpose and a clear focus on the assigned task(s). trates awareness of e, purpose, and the d task(s).
 Demonstrates minimal attention to context, audience, purpose, and the assigned task(s).
 Content Development Uses appropriate, relevant, and compelling content to illustrate mastery of the subject, conveying the writer's understanding and shaping the whole work.
-Uses appropriate, relevant, and compelling content to explore ideas within the context of the discipline and shape the whole work.
-Uses appropriate and relevant content to develop and explore ideas through most of the work.
+Uses appropriate, relevant, and compelling content to explore diseas within the context of the discipline and shape the whole work.
+Uses appropriate and relevant 1 content to develop and explore 1 ideas through most of the work.
 Uses appropriate and relevant content to develop simple ideas in some parts of the work.
 Genre and Disciplinary Conventions Formal and informal rules inherent in the expectations for writing in particular forms and/or academic fields.
-Demonstrates detailed attention to and successful execution of a range of conventions particular to a specific discipline and/or writing task(s) including organization, content, presentation, formatting, and stylistic choices.
+Genre and Disciplinary Demonstrates detailed attention to Conventions md successful execution of a range of formed and informal rules Formal and informal rules conventions particular to a specific discipline information, and or writing task(s) including organization, within the expectations for within in the expectations for and order, presentation, formating, and stylistic varientic fields.
 Demonstrates consistent use of conventions central to a specific discipline and/or writing task(s), including organization, content, presentation, and stylistic choices.
 Follows expectations appropriate to a specific discipline and/or writing task(s) for basic organization, content, and presentation.
 Attempts to use a consistent system for basic organization and presentation.
 Sources and Evidence Demonstrates skillful use of high- quality, credible, relevant sources to develop ideas that are appropriate for the discipline and writing task.
 Demonstrates consistent use of credible, relevant sources to support ideas that are situated within the discipline and writing task.
 Demonstrates an attempt to use credible and/or relevant sources to support ideas that are appropriate for the discipline and writing task.
 Demonstrates an attempt to use sources to support ideas in the writing.
 Control of Syntax and Mechanics Uses language that skillfully communicates meaning to readers with clarity and fluency, and is virtually error- free.
-Uses straightforward language that generally conveys meaning to readers with few errors.
-Uses language that generally conveys meaning to readers with clarity, although writing may include some errors.
+Uses straightforward language that generally conveys meaning to readets with few errors.
+Uses language that generally conveys meaning to readers with clarity, although writing may clarity some errors.
 Uses language that sometimes impedes meaning because of errors in usage.